melaniemaharjan/Bastion-AWS/README.md

 D/ Launch private instance
 - Go on "EC2 Dashboard"
 - Click "Launch Instance"
 Step 1: Select "Microsoft Windows Server 2016 Base" Step 2: Select "t2.micro"
 Step 3: On "Network", choose the VPC previously created On "Subnet", choose the "Private Subnet"
 On "Auto-assign Public IP", choose "Use subnet setting (Disable)" Skip Step 4 and 5
 Step 6: Choose "Create a new security group"
-		Add a "Security group name" and a "Description" Click on "Add rule"
+Add a "Security group name" and a "Description"
-			RULE 1:	Type: RDP
-				Source: Custom
+Click on "Add rule"
-				And type your first security group created (of your bastion) Step 7: Review your instance
+RULE 1:	Type: RDP; Source: Custom; And type your first security group created (of your bastion) Step 7: Review your instance
 - Click on "Launch"
 - Choose an existing key pair and select the key pair previously created.
 Tick the box and launch the instance